 In fact, Facebook now charges users to send messages by instilling doubt that an unsolicited message to an out-of-network friend will not make it to his or her in box.
 While initial rumors had the fee around $1.00 per message, the current price is set at 28 cents to guarantee the message doesn’t go to the SPAM folder, or what Facebook calls the “Other” folder.

-The small price tag for sending the message seems more than arbitrary to us, as it nearly pegs the cost for what it costs to send a piece of bulk snail mail through USPS.
 We see a good business for Facebook in parlaying messages.
 The folks at Mashable seem to agree:

 Facebook is billing the change as an attempt to crack down on SPAM by seeing if “imposing a financial cost on the sender” serves as a deterrent to sending unwanted messages.
 Yet, it seems just as likely that it could lead to an increase spam, as anyone from a marketer to your ex-girlfriend could potentially use the option to flood your inbox with unwanted messages.